 How to Make Thai Coconut Curry Sauce

-Rice noodles will usually be in the Asian foods aisle.
-You may see different style rice noodles such as brown rice noodles or thinner vermicelli rice noodles.
-The best Thai rice noodles are usually a little thicker and resemble or are called linguine.
+Rice noodles will usually be in the Asian food aisle.
+You may see different styles of rice noodles such as brown rice noodles or thinner vermicelli rice noodles.
+The best Thai rice noodles are usually a little thicker and resemble linguine (they also may be called linguine).
 These are what you want if you can find them.

-Red curry paste is in the same aisle and should be close to the rice noodles.
+Red curry paste can also be found in the Asian aisle and should be close to the rice noodles.
 It will typically be with the other Thai ingredients and comes in a small can or jar.
 It resembles tomato paste.